Special relativity: Status

 and thus accepted by the physics community.
-Experimental results which appear to contradict it are not reproducible and are thus widely believed to be due to experimental errors.
+Experimental results that appear to contradict it are not reproducible and are thus widely believed to be due to experimental errors.

 Special relativity is mathematically self-consistent, and it is an organic part of all modern physical theories, most notably quantum field theory, string theory, and general relativity (in the limiting case of negligible gravitational fields).

 Newtonian mechanics mathematically follows from special relativity at small velocities (compared to the speed of light) – thus Newtonian mechanics can be considered as a special relativity of slow moving bodies.
-See classical mechanics for a more detailed discussion.
+See Classical mechanics for a more detailed discussion.

 Several experiments predating Einstein's 1905 paper are now interpreted as evidence for relativity.
 Of these it is known Einstein was aware of the Fizeau experiment before 1905, and historians have concluded that Einstein was at least aware of the Michelson–Morley experiment as early as 1899 despite claims he made in his later years that it played no role in his development of the theory.